Columnaris

-Columnaris (also referred to as cottonmouth) is a symptom of disease in fish which results from an infection caused by the Gram-negative, aerobic, rod-shaped bacterium Flavobacterium columnare.
+Columnaris (also referred to as cottonmouth and saddle-back disease) is a disease in fish which results from an infection caused by the Gram-negative, aerobic, rod-shaped bacterium Flavobacterium columnare.
 It was previously known as Bacillus columnaris, Chondrococcus columnaris, Cytophaga columnaris and Flexibacter columnaris.
-The bacteria are ubiquitous in fresh water, and cultured fish reared in ponds or raceways are the primary concern – with disease most prevalent in air temperatures above 12–14 °C. It is often mistaken for a fungal infection.
-The disease is highly contagious and the outcome is often fatal.
+The bacteria are ubiquitous in fresh water, and cultured fish reared in ponds or raceways are the primary concern – with disease most prevalent in air temperatures above 12–14 °C. Due to the appearance of bacterial clumps, it can be mistaken for a fungal infection.
+The disease is highly contagious, and the outcome is commonly fatal.
 It is not zoonotic.

 Causes

+Columnaris disease occurs in both wild and farmed freshwater fish and is caused by the bacteria F. columnare.
+The age of an infected fish impacts the course of the infection.
 The bacteria usually enter fish through gills, mouth, or small wounds, and is prevalent where high bioloads exist, or where conditions may be stressful due to overcrowding or low dissolved oxygen levels in the water column.
 The bacteria can persist in water for up to 32 days when the hardness is 50 ppm or more.
-Minerals are however essential for fish and often the reduction or removal of such minerals in treatment for Columnaris would affect fish mineral uptake and thus affect: oxygen utilization, osmotic regulation, metabolic processes, among may other biological processes and poor minerals (GH) may be a contributing cause to the advancement in severity of this disease, as deficits can increase vulnerability to opportunistic infections (citations).
+Minerals are however essential for fish and the reduction or removal of such minerals in treatment for Columnaris would affect fish mineral uptake and thus affect: oxygen utilization, osmotic regulation, metabolic processes, among may other biological processes and poor minerals (GH) may be a contributing cause to the advancement in severity of this disease, as deficits can increase vulnerability to opportunistic infections.

 Symptoms

-An infection will usually first manifest in fish by causing frayed and ragged fins.
-This is followed by the appearance of ulcerations on the skin, and subsequent epidermal loss, identifiable as white or cloudy, fungus-like patches – particularly on the gill filaments.
-Mucus often also accumulates on the gills, head and dorsal regions.
+Columnaris disease can occur in both acute and chronic cases.
+In acute cases of columnaris, the disease may progress so quickly that it shows no superficial signs at death.
+Signs of acute disease may manifest in the form of shortness of breath, gill discolouration, and itching as indicated by flashing, quick movements of a fish rubbing skin against other surfaces.
+Columnaris disease in young fish is acute and damages the gills, leading to death by respiratory distress.
+In chronic cases, fin rot, or frayed and ragged fins, can appear.
+Lesions begin at the base of the dorsal fin on the back of a fish and spread over time, hence the name saddleback disease.
+Ulcerations on the skin, and subsequent epidermal loss, identifiable as white or cloudy, fungus-like patches – particularly on the gill filaments, may appear.
+Mucus also accumulates on the gills, head and dorsal regions.
 Gills will change colour, either becoming light or dark brown, and may also manifest necrosis.
 Fish will breathe rapidly and laboriously as a sign of gill damage.
 Anorexia and lethargy are common, as are mortalities, especially in young fish.